mkuthan/mkuthan.github.io/_posts/2022-01-29-stream-processing-part1.md

 ## Single Window (Latest Timestamp Combiner)

-You might be tempted to materialize the aggregate with timestamp of latest observed element instead of end-of-window time.
+You might be tempted to materialize the aggregate with a timestamp of the latest observed element instead of end-of-window time.
 Look at the next scenario:

 ```scala